 The Continental Small Company Series pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover may indicate higher transaction costs and may result in higher taxes when Portfolio shares are held in a taxable account.
 These costs, which are not reflected in Annual Fund Operating Expenses or in the Example, affect the Continental Small Company Portfolio's performance.
-During the most recent fiscal year, the Continental Small Company Series' portfolio turnover rate was 17% of the average value of its investment portfolio.
+During the most recent fiscal year, the Series' portfolio turnover rate was 8% of the average value of its investment portfolio.

 The Continental Small Company Portfolio pursues its investment objective by investing substantially all of its assets in the Continental Small Company Series.
-The Continental Small Company Series, using a market capitalization weighted approach, purchases a broad and diverse group of readily marketable securities of small companies associated with European countries designated by the Advisor as approved markets for investment.
+The Series, using a market capitalization weighted approach, purchases a broad and diverse group of readily marketable securities of small companies associated with European countries designated by the Advisor as approved markets for investment.
 A company's market capitalization is the number of its shares outstanding times its price per share.
 In general, the higher the relative market capitalization of a small company within an eligible country, the greater its representation in the Series.
-The Advisor may adjust the representation in the Series of an eligible company, or exclude a company, after considering such factors as free float, momentum, trading strategies, liquidity, value, profitability, investment characteristics, and other factors that the Advisor determines to be appropriate.
-Securities are considered value stocks primarily because a company's shares have a low price in relation to their book value.
-In assessing value, the Advisor may consider additional factors such as price to cash flow or price to earnings ratios.
-In assessing profitability, the Advisor may consider different ratios, such as that of earnings or profits from operations relative to book value or assets.
-In assessing a company's investment characteristics, the Advisor may consider ratios such as recent changes in assets or book value scaled by assets or book value.
-The criteria the Advisor uses for assessing value, profitability, or investment characteristics are subject to change from time to time.
-The Advisor may also adjust the representation in the Series of an eligible company, or exclude a company, that the Advisor believes to be negatively impacted by environmental, social or governance factors (including accounting practices and shareholder rights) to a greater degree relative to other issuers.
+The Advisor may adjust the representation in the Series of an eligible company, or exclude a company, after considering such factors as free float, momentum, trading strategies, liquidity, relative price, profitability, investment characteristics, and other factors that the Advisor determines to be appropriate.
+An equity issuer is considered to have a low relative price (i.e., a value stock) primarily because it has a low price in relation to its book value.
+In assessing relative price, the Advisor may consider additional factors such as price to cash flow or price to earnings ratios.
+In assessing profitability, the Advisor considers different ratios, such as that of earnings or profits from operations relative to book value or assets.
+In assessing a company's investment characteristics, the Advisor considers ratios such as recent changes in assets divided by total assets.
+The criteria the Advisor uses for assessing relative price, profitability, and investment characteristics are subject to change from time to time.

 As a non-fundamental policy, under normal circumstances, the Continental Small Company Series will invest at least 80% of its net assets in securities of small companies located in continental Europe.
 The Advisor determines the maximum market capitalization of a small company with respect to each country or region in which the Series invests.
-Based on market capitalization data as of December 31, 2019, for the Continental Small Company Series, the market capitalization of a small company in any country or region in which the Continental Small Company Series invests would be below \$8,197 million.
+Based on market capitalization data as of December 31, 2020, for the Series, the market capitalization of a small company in any country or region in which the Series invests would be below \$8,678 million.
 This threshold will change due to market conditions.
-The Continental Small Company Series also may invest up to 20% of its net assets in small companies associated with non-European countries that the Advisor has identified as approved markets for investment.
+The Series also may invest up to 20% of its net assets in small companies associated with non-European countries that the Advisor has identified as approved markets for investment.

 The Continental Small Company Series may gain exposure to companies associated with approved markets by purchasing equity securities in the form of depositary receipts, which may be listed or traded outside the issuer's domicile country.
-The Continental Small Company Series and the Continental Small Company Portfolio each may purchase or sell futures contracts and options on futures contracts for continental European equity securities and indices, including those of the United States, to adjust market exposure based on actual or expected cash inflows to or outflows from the Series or Portfolio.
-The Series and Portfolio do not intend to sell futures contracts to establish short positions in individual securities or to use derivatives for purposes of speculation or leveraging investment returns.
+The Series and the Continental Small Company Portfolio each may purchase or sell futures contracts and options on futures contracts for continental European equity securities and indices or other equity market securities and indices, including those of the United States, to increase or decrease equity market exposure based on actual or expected cash inflows to or outflows from the Series or Portfolio.